-Local Water System net receipts for December 31, 2018 are less than MBO disbursements by \$0.84 million resulting in a yearto-date net receipts over disbursements ratio of 3% for FY 2019.
-This metric varies monthly based on collection activity.
-The life-to-date net receipts over disbursements ratio for the local water system is 4%.
-Local Sewer System net receipts for December 31, 2018 fell short of MBO disbursements by \$3.90 million resulting in a year-to-date net receipts over disbursements ratio of -2%.
-This metric varies monthly based on collection activity.
-The lifeto-date metric for net receipts over disbursements for the local water system is -6%.
-DWSD has proposed a long-term plan to address this structural shortfall which is under review by the Reconciliation Committee.
+Local Water System net receipts for the month of February 2019 fell slightly short of MBO disbursements by \$209 thousand resulting in a year-to-date net receipts over disbursements ratio of 2% for FY 2019.
+This metric does vary monthly based on collection activity.

+Local Sewer System net receipts for the month of February 2019 fell short of MBO disbursements by \$2.8 million resulting in a year-to-date net receipts over disbursements ratio of -5%.
+This metric does vary monthly based on collection activity.
+DWSD has proposed a long-term plan to address this structural shortfall which will be presented to the Reconciliation Committee at their next meeting.

-For the purposes of this report, Net Receipts equals actual cash collections for the period less Master Bond Ordinance (MBO) disbursements.
-The black line in the chart at zero highlights the minimum goal for net receipts.
-Generally, at year end, net receipts are transferred to the Improvement and Extension Fund to fund GLWA's capital program.
+For the purposes of this reporting, Net Receipts equals actual cash collections for the period less Master Bond Ordinance (MBO) disbursements.
+The black line in the charts above at the zero highlights the minimum goal for net receipts.